aws/aws-cdk-go/awscdk/awslambdaeventsources/README.md

 topic := "some-cool-topic"

-// The secret that allows access to your MSK cluster
+// The secret that allows access to your MSK cluster secret := awscdk.NewSecret(this, jsii.String("Secret"), &SecretProps{
-// You still have to make sure that it is associated with your cluster as described in the documentation secret := awscdk.NewSecret(this, jsii.String("Secret"), &SecretProps{
 	SecretName: jsii.String("AmazonMSK_KafkaSecret"),
 })